By Tooth And Claw Dragons

 Elemental Balances Unlike conventional elements, Aethyrian versions balance each other in unexpected ways.
 Ignia (fire) balances Umbra (shadow); Glacia (ice) balances Phobia (fear); Voltia (lightning) balances Anima (spirit); Natura (earth) balances Toxina (poison); Aeria (wind) balances Aurata (metal); and Aquaria (water) balances Sanguia (blood).
 Chrona and Gravitia are considered 'derivative' elements, formed after the creation of Aethyr without the guidance of the gods - as such they do not balance the others.

-When two different elements of the same alignment cross, the result will be either element, never a new element.
+Elemental-Cross Hybrids Aethyrian dragons of any element may produce offspring with any other element.
+However, only one elemental magic can 'set' in an Aethyrian dragon at any given time.
+When two different elements of the either alignment cross, the result will be either element, never a new element.
 For example: an Aeria dragon producing a clutch with an Ignia dragon, resulting in half-blood offspring that will display physical traits from both parents, but will be either Aeria or Ignia.
+Half-blooded dragons of mixed elemental lineage are considered by much of high society beneath pure elemental lineages, and (though untrue) are thought to be weaker in magical strength.
+However, in recent centuries, mixed-blood types of the same alignment have been more widely accepted.
+Those of mixed alignment - Nether and Aether crosses - are frowned deeply upon by all parties.

 Diet This is what this species, and any variants, may eat at any given time.